Showing all 3 results

 Why is there a lack of proper testing of CO2 system?

 Most marine servicing companies only have four hours on a vessel in a port for contents verification for CO2 containers to 600 cylinders.
-It is known that it takes 15 minutes for a 2 person team to shutdown, dismantle and weigh a single CO2 cylinder, which is equal to 16 cylinders in four hours.
+It is known that it takes 15 minutes for a 2 person team to shut down, dismantle and weigh a single CO2 cylinder, which is equal to 16 cylinders in four hours.
 Yet despite this, every CO2 cylinder on the vessel receives a “tested and certified sticker” and the marine CO2 system is certified and a certificate is issued.

 Why invest in CO2 Fixed Fire Fighting System Maintenance?

 - CO2 is stored under high pressure.
 This means the agent can leak out the cylinder or accidentally discharge.
-If it leaks there may be insufficient agent to put out a fire event (scientifically speaking this means “below their design concentration”).
+If it leaks there may be insufficient agents to put out a fire event (scientifically speaking this means “below their design concentration”).
 So it is important to test the cylinders to ascertain the CO2 leak levels.

-- Traditionally testing fire suppression systems has been ascertained by manual weighing which requires the system to be switched off, and thus not protecting the ship for the duration of inspection, then each cylinder has to be dismantled from the manifold, requiring two people to carry the cylinder (45KG CO2 fill usually) onto a weigh scale then returned and recoupled etc which can 15 minutes.
+- Traditionally testing fire suppression systems has been ascertained by manual weighing which requires the system to be switched off, and thus not protecting the ship for the duration of inspection, then each cylinder has to be dismantled from the manifold, requiring two people to carry the cylinder (45KG CO2 fill usually) onto a weigh scale then returned and recoupled, etc which can 15 minutes.

-- Today you can use portable ultrasonic gas level indicator, Portalevel® MAX, to check the fill level of agent takes one person and just 30 seconds.
+- Today you can use portable ultrasonic gas level indicator, Portalevel® MAX, to check the fill level of the agent takes one person and just 30 seconds.
 If weight is still the preferred result, a calculator can be added to the test kit to convert the level to weight in 30 seconds by an intuitive tablet app, the Portasteele® CALCULATOR.